 A few selected use cases of noise styles are described next.
 However, this is not a complete description of the possible uses of noise to support parametrization in graphics in VectorStyler.
 The individual feature descriptions in this documentation contain the reference to noise if applicable.

 Filling and Outlining

-One of the most visible use case of noise styling is the fill and outline styles using noise.
+One of the use case of noise styling is the fill and outline styles using noise.
 The Noise Fill panel accessed from the Panels menu is the main tool of selecting noise as a fill or outline style.

 When using noise as a fill or outline style, it is important to consider the Transform Content option, of the object style.
-This option can be set from the Noise Fill panel, but also from the Object Style panel.
+This option can be set from the Noise Fill panel, but also from the Appearance panel.
 When disabled, the noise style will be scaled and positioned using absolute canvas coordinates.
 This allows the seamless overlapping of multiple objects using the same noise style.
 When enabled, the noise fill will be positioned relative to the object, and will transform and move with the object.